 - Richard has a quite interesting opinion.
 He said that the issue is not the language but the culture.
 For instance, saying something acceptable in one place may be unacceptable in another.

 - Jana said that many grammar books do not have enough explanation.

 After all, the discussion continued with random questions from the viewers.
-The first one is about what the panelists have learnt from each other.
+The first one is about what the panelists have learned from each other.

 - Benny immediately referred to Moses McMormick's language learning of approaching people.

-- Susanna talked about an interview of Richard.
+- Susanna talked about an interview with Richard.
 She said that Richard mentioned about not feeling guilty for not accomplishing anything in language learning.

 - Steve praised this polyglot community that it is encouraging not only for the viewers but also for the panelists.

-- Robert mentioned about Benny's opinion that anybody can learn any language.
+- Robert mentioned Benny's opinion that anybody can learn any language.

 The next question was "What is your favorite language and why?"